 This script will look for the all elements with the

-.match class, find the tallest and resize all others to equal it.
-You will see that we added this to class to our
+.match class, find the tallest, and resize all others to equal it.
+You will see that I added this to class to our

-.description elements - we do this using the
+.description elements also - we do this using the

 Note that there is no need to apply the

-.match class on any other elements - just use the data attribute like this example:
+.match class on any other elements - just use the data attribute, like I have done here:

-Now we have a page with 3 columns with 3 equal height titles and 3 equal height description.
+Now we have a page with 3 columns, each with an equal-height title, and an equal-height description.

 Check out the pen below for the full code.